unbyte/neu-service-engineering-projects/README.md

 4. [OPTIONAL] run `make monitor` (if it's the first time, run `make monitor-setup` first) to start up prometheus and grafana.
 It requires docker and docker-compose.
 The dashboard config for grafana is at `./scripts/monitors/grafana.dashboard.json`.

+5. [OPTIONAL] run `make gateway` to start gateway. `/provider/api` to providers and `/consumer/api` to consumers.
+The apis of providers needs a `token` with any value in query params.

 ## Scale Instances